project-gemmi/gemmi/README.md

 Generally, storage of such data involves (in C++ terms) some containers and a union/variant type for storing values of mixed types.

-As the container we use primarily `std::vector`.
-In special cases we use `std::map` and `std::unordered_map` for quicker access.
-(Currently maps are used only as indexes for DDL dictionaries).

-We use `std::string`, althouth it may not be optimal for performance.
-`sizeof(std::string)` is typically 24 or 32 bytes, with SSO (short string optimization) for up to at least 15 characters.
-So at least the SSO covers most of the strings in the loops in mmCIF.

-We do not use std::variant as it is new in C++17.
+We use primarily `std::vector` as a container, and `std::unordered_map` when quicker access is needed.

-Instead, we use a custom structure with (unrestricted) union.
-(But switching to a third-party C++11 implementation of a variant could be considered.)
+Custom structures with (unrestricted) unions are used where variants are needed.

+Strings are stored in `std::string` and it is fast enough.
+Mainstream C++ standard libraries have short string optimization (SSO) for up to 15 or 22 characters, which covers most of the values in mmCIF files.

+Other files that we plan to use are much smaller than large mmCIF files.
+For example, the biggest dictionary (PDBx/mmCIF) is only 3.7MB and is parsed and indexed in less than 50ms.
+So we do not need to optimize for it.

 Many CIF readers do not store comments, as they are not part of the data.
 In our case we may want to read, manipulate and save mmCIF file preserving as much of the original file as possible.
 So we record the order of items, comments and line breaks (but for now not any other whitespaces).

-Such a data structure is far from optimal when reading DDL dictionaries.
-On the other hand, even the biggest one -  PDBx/mmCIF (3.7MB) - gets parsed and indexed in below 50ms.
-So we have no need to optimize it.

-(data structure details are still evolving)

 ## How to use it in own program